 • White Distilled Vinegar: White vinegar has a sharp bite that delivers a real edge to the overall dish.
 If you like milder, sweeter flavors you could substitute rice vinegar instead.

-• Soy Sauce: We’re not going for salty in this dish.
-Just a hint of savory and umami.
-So I’m only using about a teaspoon.
-Feel free to add more!
-Grab soy sauce on Amazon here.
+• Soy Sauce: We’re not going for salty in this dish, but just a hint of savory and umami.
+I use regular Japanese soy sauce but you can also use Korean or Chinese soy sauce.

 • Garlic: A small clove of minced garlic adds an earthy taste and pungent aroma to this Korean salad.